5 Steps to Help Prevent Medication Mistakes

 hand holding pill bottle

-Have you ever picked up a refill of your prescription medication, only to notice upon arriving home and opening the bottle that the pills look different from what you're used to?
+Have you ever picked up a refill of your prescription medication, only to notice upon arriving home and opening the bottle that the pills look different from usual?

 You might start to feel anxious and wonder: Did I get the wrong medication?
 Is it safe to take?

-The short answer is that this is a fairly common issue that patients encounter.
+The short answer is that this is a fairly common issue.
 As it happens, there are two main reasons your pills may not look familiar.

 Scenario 1: Same medication, different manufacturer

-When it comes to generic medications, several manufacturers may make the same drug, but they may each produce it in a different color and pill shape.
-As a result, if your pharmacy happened to change their supplier, you might end up with a pill that looks different but is actually the same drug.
+When it comes to generic medications, several manufacturers may make the same drug.
+But they may each produce pills in a different color and shape.
+As a result, if your pharmacy changed their supplier, you might end up with a pill that looks different—but is actually the same drug.

 Unfortunately, a difference in appearance is enough to cause some patients to stop taking their medications.
 One study published in 2014 in the Annals of Internal Medicine found that the chances a heart patient would stop taking their heart medication went up 34 percent after a change in pill color and 66 percent after a change in pill shape.

-An abrupt interruption in taking medication is potentially dangerous, especially for those with serious conditions such as heart problems, high blood pressure, diabetes, and mental health issues.
-Doing so could lead to issues such as dangerously high blood sugar, psychiatric relapses, or even heart attack and stroke.
+A sudden interruption in taking medication is potentially unsafe, especially for people with serious conditions like heart troubles, high blood pressure, diabetes, and mental health issues.
+It could lead to problems such as dangerously high blood sugar, psychiatric relapses, or even heart attack and stroke.

 Scenario 2: Medication fill error